Off grid living in New Mexico ( Land of Enchantment )

 New Mexico’s unemployment rate is 4.8% which is significantly above the national average of 3.6%.
 The main problem with the unemployment rate is that the trend is not going down unless some big companies move to this state.
 The biggest industries where most people work are government, military, oil, and gas.
 The minimum wage currently is $7.25, which is lower than in the neighboring states.

 New Mexico’s crime rate is one of the highest in the country, currently, there are 8.57 crimes per 1000 people and the national average is 4 crimes per 1000 people.
-The areas with the lowest crime rate are around Abiquiu, Hanover, Ramah, Mesilla, and Tatum.
-The areas with the highest crime rate are around Deming, Belen, Albuquerque, Taos, and Gallup.
+The areas with the lowest crime rate are Abiquiu, Hanover, Ramah, Mesilla, and Tatum.
+The areas with the highest crime rate are Deming, Belen, Albuquerque, Taos, and Gallup.

 New Mexico doesn’t have a lot of natural disasters, the most common ones are storms, floods, heatwaves, and occasional tornadoes.
-No matter how long you stay in New Mexico you will definitely experience heat waves, and if you are older than this can be a serious health risk.
+No matter how long you stay in New Mexico you will definitely experience heat waves, and if you are older this can be a serious health risk.